CloudLabs-MOC/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

 + Created an Azure AI Language resource
 + Created a conversational language understanding project
 + Created intents
-+ Trained and test the model
++ Trained and tested the model
 + Added entities
 + Used the model from a client app
 + Called the API from the Azure Cloud Shell